|

 bacteria" in the intestines.
 Eating plenty of leafy greens,

-alfalfa, strawberries, whole grains, and yogurt can restore the vitamin K
+alfalfa, strawberries, and yogurt can restore the vitamin K

 Allergy testing is advised for anyone with symptoms of candida